Skopje Statistical Region: History

 The region was founded around the city of Skopje, which was established as a Roman settlement in the first century CE.
 It became part of various empires over the years, before the Ottomans captured it at the end of the 14th century.
 It remained under the Ottoman rule until the early 20th century.
 During the First Balkan War, the Balkan League led by the Serbian Empire defeated the Ottomans, and the region became part of the Kingdom of Serbia.
 During the First World War, Bulgaria occupied the territory briefly, before it was re-captured by Serbia in 1918, and later became part of Yugoslavia.
 In the Second World War, the region was captured by the Italian Empire in 1941.
 It was subject to severe bombing, which resulted in most of the infrastructure in the region being destroyed.
 It was freed in 1944, and became part of Yugoslavia again.
 The region has experienced many earthquakes in the past, and a major earthquake in 1963 destroyed much of the infrastructure that was re-built after the war, and killed thousands.
 Most of the region had to be re-built after the disaster.
 The region became part of the independent nation of North Macedonia after the dissolution of Yugoslavia in 1991.

 Geography

 The Skopje region is located in the north of the country, encompassing an area of 1813 km2 around the Macedonian capital city of Skopje.
-The region is located in Southeastern Europe, and is completely land locked as Hungary does not have access to sea.
+The region is located in Southeastern Europe, and is completely land locked as Macedonia does not have access to sea.
 It shares an international land border with Kosovo in the south.
 It shares borders with Vardar, Polog, Northeastern, Eastern, and Southwestern statistical regions.
 The region is situated in a seismically active zone along the Vardar River.